Thursday, 2 February 2017

 Mind Over (Grey) Matter

-After reading Strokes Get The Blokes (well done, you!) and immersing yourself in the intriguing life of a young (two-time) stroke survivor over the past 4+ years (with all the devastation, loss & struggle that it certainly has entailed), you now may be wondering how can someone keep their wits about themselves during such a confronting, godawful experience.
+After reading Strokes Get the Blokes (well done, you!) and immersing yourself in this intriguing life of a young (two-time) stroke survivor over the past 4+ years (with all the devastation, loss & struggle that it certainly has entailed), you now may be wondering how can someone keep their wits about themselves during such a confronting, godawful experience.

-Ensuring the focus (of myself and also of my genuine + consistent supporters - you beauties!) has instead been on reflection
+Ensuring the focus (of everyone) has instead been on reflection

 August 2012